ZihengGENG/ZihengGENG.github.io/_pages/about.md

 - **Machine Learning Competition** *(10/2023)*: I participated in the 2nd TBM Tunneling Parameters Data Sharing and Machine Learning Competition on behalf of the team "UNSAT" from Hunan University.

 - **Activity** *(07/2023)*: I attended the joint summer camp hosted by Hong Kong University of Science and Technology (Guangzhou).
 Happy to meet with professors in Intelligent Transportation Thrust!

 - **Paper** *(05/2023)*: Our paper entitled [“A Kriging-Random Forest Hybrid Model for Real-time Ground Property Prediction during Earth Pressure Balance Shield Tunneling”](https://arxiv.org/abs/2305.05128) can be found on *arXiv*.

+- **Conference** *(03/2023)*: I attended the National Highway Tunnel Academic Annual Conference in Wuxi, China.
+Great to see impressive engineering projects in China!

+- **Paper** *(05/2023)*: Our paper entitled [“A Kriging-Random Forest Hybrid Model for Real-time Ground Property Prediction during Earth Pressure Balance Shield Tunneling”](https://arxiv.org/abs/2305.05128) can be found on *arXiv*.